zzhangjii/learning-library/workshops/microservices-mysql/StudentGuide.md

 ### **Step 1**: Getting your Trial Account

 - Click on this URL [cloud.oracle.com/tryit](http://cloud.oracle.com/tryit), and complete all the required steps to get your free Oracle Cloud Trial Account.
-- You must wait before continuing to the "**Create and Configure the MySQL Database**" Section.
+- You must wait to receive our account before continuing to the "**Create and Configure the MySQL Database**" Section.

 # Create and Configure the MySQL Database

 During this Workshop you'll use a MySQL Database.
-The purpose of this workshop is to create microservices, one of which will access data from database.
+The purpose of this workshop is to create microservices, one of which will access data from the database.
 In the following steps we'll show you how to create and seed the MySQL Database with sample data.

 ## Login to your Oracle Cloud Account

 ### **Step 2**: Record information from the welcome email

-- After your account is fully provisioned, you will receive an email from Oracle that will allow you to connect to the cloud account.
+- After your account is fully provisioned, you will receive an email from Oracle that will allow you to connect to your cloud account.
 Follow the instructions in that email.
 However, for later use during the workshop labs, **record the following fields**, some of which you'll find in the email.
-The **other fields will be located** shortly.
-This information ***used multiple times*** during the workshops Labs.
+The other **fields not found in the email** will be located shortly.
+This information ***used multiple times*** during the workshops Labs, so we recommend that you copy the following list to a text document, and then populate the fields as they are collected.

     ```
     Username: